-The multiplexer master and multiplexer slaves are connected to a termination board.
-The termination board forwards the signals to the process control system via screw terminals and system cables.
-The termination board establishes the connection to the connected multiplexer masters and multiplexer slaves in parallel or series.
+The multiplexer master is mounted to a termination board.
+The termination board forwards the signals to the process control system via system cables.
 The termination boards are specifically tailored to the individual process control systems.
+Termination boards for control systems are available from various manufacturers: